What is self-service sign-up for Azure Active Directory?

 - Self-service sign-up: This is the method by which a user signs up for a cloud service and has an identity automatically created for them in Azure AD based on their email domain.

 - Email-verified user: This is a type of user account in Azure AD.
 A user who has an identity created automatically after signing up for a self-service offer is known as an email-verified user.
-An email-verified user is a regular member of a directory tagged with creationmethod=EmailVerified.
+An email-verified user is a regular member of a tenant tagged with creationmethod=EmailVerified.

 How do I control self-service settings?